rubenwardy/NodeBoxEditor/README.md

 * Use WASD to move the perspective view.
 * Use the options under view to pick which view port to show.
 * Use the mode icon on the top left of the screen to change modes / tools.
-    * Click the icon to pop out a list of modes / tools
+    * Click the icon to pop out a list of modes / tools.
     * Click an icon to select the corresponding mode.
+* Press N to enter the node tool.
+* Press B to enter the node box tool.

 Node Box Tool
 -------------